conda-forge/librealsense-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `librealsense` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `librealsense, librealsense2, pyrealsense2` can be installed with `conda`:

 ```
-conda install librealsense
+conda install librealsense librealsense2 pyrealsense2
 ```

 or with `mamba`:

 ```
-mamba install librealsense
+mamba install librealsense librealsense2 pyrealsense2
 ```

 It is possible to list all of the versions of `librealsense` available on your platform with `conda`: